abajwa-hw/security-workshops/Other-resources.md

 ##### Ranger Audit logs in HDFS in 2.2

+- This section is out of date.
+In 2.3 Ranger audits to HDFS are configured via Ambari

 - Background: Initially, Ranger logs had to be located on local disk.
 These were first moved moved to the MySQL database for realtime query but this still takes up space
 In 2.2, these can be configured to be live in HDFS (or combination of above).
 The format of this is also normalized to JSON so can run Hive queries for analysis
 There is also an idea of 'Store and forward': write to local file and periodically write to HDFS.
 In the future, we can aggregate same calls and write to kafka and other components